 Our corporate affairs are governed by our articles of association and by the laws governing companies incorporated in Denmark, including the Danish Companies Act.
 The rights of shareholders and the responsibilities of members of our board of directors may be different from the rights and obligations of shareholders in companies governed by the laws of U.S. jurisdictions.
 In the performance of its duties, our board of directors is required by Danish law to consider the interests of our company, its shareholders and its creditors.
-It is possible that some of these parties will have interests that are different from, or in addition to, your interests as a holder of ADSs.
-For a description of our governing documents and certain rights of our shareholders, see "Description of Share Capital."
+It is possible that some of these parties will have interests that are different from, or in addition to, the interests of our shareholders or the holders of our ADS.